Skip to main content

 • U.S. academic teaching hospitals.

-When a travel request submitted through the Concur Travel System indicates that an employee’s travel is sponsored or reimbursed by a third party and the traveler is listed on a PHS award, the Conflict of Interest (COI) office in the Division of Research will receive an automated notification to review the Travel Request.
+When a travel request submitted through the Concur Travel System indicates that an employee’s travel is sponsored or reimbursed by a third party and the traveler is engaged on a PHS or DOE award, the Conflict of Interest (COI) office in the Division of Research will receive an automated notification to review the Travel Request.
 This does not slow down the approval process as the COI office is not involved in approving the Travel Request.
 The COI Office will notify the traveler through ICON if further disclosure of the travel and reimbursement information is required.

 Travel disclosures must include, at a minimum: